 As with the death of a Queen, sometimes in life we look the other way and just feel.

 January 16, 2018

-Content Marketing: I help brands tell stories that address customer questions, needs, and concerns in a fresh and compelling way.
+I help brands tell stories that address customer questions, needs, and concerns in a fresh and compelling way.
 Since content marketing is a “relationship-building, awareness-making, loyalty-boosting tool,” and not a direct sales tool, we will not be telling stories about why folks should buy your product.
 Old fashioned push marketing is (a) not engaging, (b) not useful to your target audience, and (c) annoying.
-Some of my clients have included The Merchant Tavern, The Art Canada Institute, OpenText, and a growing number of former print journalists.
+Some of my past clients have included The Merchant Tavern and The Art Canada Institute, and a growing number of former print journalists.

-Your Custom Profile Illustration: Does your bitmoji express the real you (even with 1.9 septillion options)?
+Does your bitmoji express the real you (even with 1.9 septillion options)?
 Not in my books.
 Hand-drawn portrait illustrations catch the flutter of your spirit and reveal your hidden strengths way better than the frozen stare of digitized art.
-Email me if you’re looking for a custom illustrated About Page or social media profile picture.
+Email me if you’re looking for a custom illustrated portrait for an About Page, social media profile, or just for your wall.
 This form explains how to order your one-of-a-kind likeness.
-Choose from one of three styles: tinted brush pen, loose gestural, and the Superhero option.
+Note that the starting price goes up for complicated portraits.